gomezalberto/pretus/README.md

 # PLUGIN Standard plane detection
    Standard plane detection using SonoNet by Baumgartner et al.
+	--standardplanedetection_stream <val> [ type: STRING]	Name of the stream(s) that this plug-in takes as input.
+(Default: ) --standardplanedetection_layer <val> [ type: INT]	Number of the input layer to pass to the processing task.
+If negative, starts from te end.
+(Default: 0)
 	--standardplanedetection_framerate <val> [ type: FLOAT]	Frame rate at which the plugin does the work.
 (Default: 20) --standardplanedetection_verbose <val> [ type: BOOL]	Whether to print debug information (1) or not (0).
 (Default: 0) --standardplanedetection_time <val> [ type: BOOL]	Whether to measure execution time (1) or not (0).
 (Default: 0)